 A Target guest services team leader maintains accurate documentation of all guest contacts and incidents and is responsible for capturing information electronically.

-They are responsible for maintaining a clean, safe and organized environment in the service desk area.
+Guest services team leaders are responsible for maintaining a clean, safe, and organized environment in the service desk area.

 They serve as a liaison between departmental management and guests in order to improve overall customer service throughout the property.

-The Target guest services team leader’s duties also involve assisting in training and development of team members by providing daily performance feedback.
+Also, the Target guest services team leader’s duties involve assisting in training and development of team members by providing daily performance feedback.

 It also entails performing other duties as assigned by the Service Manager or VMS Associate.